Revera nets $45-$60 million Inland Revenue data centre contract

 James says Start’s data requirements will be variable and Revera’s design has built-in flexibility to cater for the changing needs.

 “Revera’s solution means if we need fewer servers or less storage, we can use just what we need when we need it and not pay for capacity we’re not using.”

 Tim Miles, Spark Digital chief executive, says Inland Revenue is working ‘determinedly’ to modernise the tax system.

 “I have no doubt that this will lead to better outcomes for government and all New Zealanders,” Miles says.

-“We are proud to be selected to play a part in such an innovative project and look forward to delivering on the data centre services contract.”
+“We are proud to be selected to play a part in such an innovative project and look forward to delivering on the data center services contract.”

-Inland Revenue’s current First system will continue to be supported by existing data centres, and during the transition to Start, the two data centre systems will co-exist.
+Inland Revenue’s current First system will continue to be supported by existing data centers, and during the transition to Start, the two data center systems will co-exist.

 Revera was acquired by Spark in 2013 and is a wholly owned subsidiary of Spark Digital.